Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

 - Full or reduced versions of the logo on their packaging

-- Big white M painted on the drive-thru floor
+- Big yellow M painted on their drive-thru floor

-And all of these versions of your logo need represented within your brand guidelines.
+And all of these versions of your logo design should be represented within your brand guideline document.

-Sure, your logo should mainly exist in it’s primary colour palette.
-But then you need to show it in reverse, on a different colour background, and often in full black.
+But then you need to show it in reverse, on a different colour background, and more often than not, in a single colour (typically black.)

-If your logo design is effective, your agency won’t have any problem presenting it in these different formats.
+If your logo design is designed properly and effectively, your agency won’t have any problem presenting it in these different formats.

-Your responsive logo is the version that might be used on smaller screens such as a tablet or mobile phone.
+Your responsive logo design is the version of your logo that will be used on smaller screens like a tablet or mobile phone.

-This section will instruct you how to use the logo across a range of devices, showing how the logo can change when it gets to a certain size to still make it recognisable.
+This section should show you how to use your logo across a range of devices, showing how the logo can change when it gets to a certain size.

 If your logo is cramped into a tiny space, surrounded by conflicting elements, it won’t look professional at all.